-- On November 20, 2024, the Company announced that it is undertaking a private placement financing of up to 15,000,000 equity units of the Company each consisting of a common share and a two-year share purchase warrant at an offering price of C\$0.10 per unit.
-Each warrant is exercisable at a price of C\$0.20 and is subject to an accelerated expiry if the shares trade at a certain premium to the exercise price.
-The proposed use of proceeds from the offering is to fund further exploration work at its flagship, Curibaya project and general working capital.
-At the date hereof there can be no certainty that the financing will complete in whole or in part or on the announced terms. - On August 13, 2024, the Company announced the voting results for the election of its Board of Directors (the "Board") at the Annual General Meeting of Shareholders held on August 7, 2024, in Vancouver, British Columbia.
-The director nominees as listed in the Company's Information Circular (the "Circular") dated July 26, 2024, and SEDAR+ filed July 28, 2024, were elected as directors of the Company at the Meeting to serve until the next Meeting.
-Shareholders also voted in favour of the Company's long-term incentive plan ("LTI Plan"), which was authorized by the Board June 11, 2024, and summarized in the Company's Circular. - On May 29, 2024, the Company announced the engagement of two capital markets and communications firms, namely Strike Communications to assist with the creation, coordination and implementation of the Company's targeted capital markets strategy and investor relations objectives, and GRA Enterprises LLC DBA National Inflation Association to provide communications and media services. - On April 30, 2024, the Company closed a non-brokered private placement for total gross proceeds of \$1,484,504 in which 10,603,600 units were issued at a price of \$0.14 per unit (the "April 2024 Private Placement").
+- On January 3, 2025, the Company closed a non-brokered private equity placement for total gross proceeds of \$388,750 in which 5,183,333 units were issued at a price of \$0.075 per unit ("January 2025 Placement").
 Each offered unit consisted of one common share of the Company and one full common share purchase warrant of the Company.
+Each warrant entitles the holder thereof to purchase one common share of the Company at a price of \$0.15 until January 3, 2028.
+The Company paid aggregate cash finders' fees of \$12,825 and issued 171,000 finders' warrants, with each finder's warrant exercisable on the same terms as the unit warrants.
+The intended use of proceeds from the private placement is to fund general working capital. - On August 13, 2024, the Company announced the voting results for the election of its Board of Directors (the "Board") at the Annual General Meeting of Shareholders held on August 7, 2024, in Vancouver, British Columbia (the "Meeting").
+The director nominees as listed in the Company's Information Circular (the "Circular") dated July 26, 2024, and SEDAR+ filed July 28, 2024, were elected as directors of the Company at the Meeting to serve until the next meeting.
+Shareholders also voted in favour of the Company's long-term incentive plan ("LTI Plan"), which was authorized by the Board June 11, 2024, and summarized in the Company's Circular. - On May 29, 2024, the Company announced the engagement of two capital markets and communications firms, namely Strike Communications to assist with the creation, coordination and implementation of the Company's targeted capital markets strategy and investor relations objectives, and GRA Enterprises LLC DBA National Inflation Association to provide communications and media services. - On April 30, 2024, the Company closed a non-brokered private equity placement for total gross proceeds of \$1,484,504 in which 10,603,600 units were issued at a price of \$0.14 per unit (the "April 2024 Placement").
+Each offered unit consisted of one common share of the Company and one full common share purchase warrant of the Company.
 Each warrant entitles the holder thereof to purchase one common share of the Company at a price of \$0.25 for a period of 12 months from the date of issuance subject to an accelerated expiry if the shares trade at a certain premium to the exercise price.
 The Company paid aggregate cash finders' fees of \$45,037 and issued 321,691 finders' warrants, with each finder's warrant exercisable on the same terms as the unit warrants.
-The intended use of proceeds from the April 2024 Private Placement was to fund general working capital (see section 5.2 for actual use of proceeds).
+The intended use of proceeds from the April 2024 Placement was to fund general working capital (see section 5.2 for actual use of proceeds).

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2024 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2024 (In Canadian dollars, unless otherwise noted)